givery-technology/textlint-rule-preset-track/example/README.md

-# textlint rule for CODEPREP
+# textlint rule for Track